Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 | SUSPENDED | The process instance is currently suspended and cannot continue until it is reactivated. |
 | CANCELLED | The process instance has been cancelled and cannot be completed. |

+### User tasks

+Use the **User Tasks** option to monitor all active, assigned, completed, and suspended tasks that are running for the process instance.

-### Diagram
+### Service tasks

-Use the **Diagram** option to view which stage the process is currently at and the path that the process instance has taken to get there.
-The currently active task or activity is highlighted in bold red.
-The process flow taken is highlighted in red.
+Use the **Service Tasks** option to monitor all [service tasks]({% link process-automation/latest/model/processes/bpmn.md %}#service-task) that are running for the process instance.

 ### Variables